Discover more from Tech World With Milan Newsletter

 I devised a straightforward plan – I will wake up every morning and immediately start working on a single LeetCode problem, timeboxing it at 30 minutes.
-And this made much sense because, based on my research, everyone suggested that if you can’t solve a problem within 30mins, you’d be well out of time on the interview anyway.
+This made much sense because, based on my research, everyone suggested that if you can’t solve a problem within 30 minutes, you’d be out of time on the interview anyway.
 So that made 30 minutes a sweet spot, after which I’d look up the solution and hope to be better tomorrow.

-Additionally, I spent some 20-30mins every evening studying System Design.
-I did have one advantage here – I worked as Software Architect for a long time and knew quite some things about Systems.
+Additionally, I spent 20 to 30 minutes every evening studying system design.
+I did have one advantage here – I worked as a Software Architect for a long time and knew quite a few things about Systems.
 What I needed, though, was to focus on the breadth of the problems, and that’s what I settled to do.
 And yes, trust me – 30mins can be a lot!

 6. How did you prepare for an interview?
 Can you give us some hints and resources?

 There are several areas that you need to prepare for: